sarker2018/Power-BI-Project-Beginner/README.md

 * Click on the slice button on the visualisation menu

+## Corsera Promotion!!!
 Continue learning on Coursera!

-Congratulations on completing Getting Started with Power BI Desktop!
-We hope it was valuable and helped you acquire new skills.

 To further your knowledge, please check out the following content on Coursera!

 Courses, Specializations and Professional Certificates:

-    Data Visualization with Tableau - Specialization offered by University of California, Davis

-    Data Analysis and Visualization Foundations - Specialization offered by IBM

-    Business Analytics - Specialization offered by University of Pennsylvania

-    Excel to MySQL: Analytic Techniques for Business - Specialization offered by Duke University

-    Data Analysis and Presentation Skills: the PwC Approach - Specialization offered by PwC
+    Data Visualization with Tableau - Specialization offered by University of California, Davis Data Analysis and Visualization Foundations - Specialization offered by IBM Business Analytics - Specialization offered by University of Pennsylvania Excel to MySQL: Analytic Techniques for Business - Specialization offered by Duke University Data Analysis and Presentation Skills: the PwC Approach - Specialization offered by PwC

-Coursera Plus

-You can also get unlimited access to 3,000+ courses, Guided Projects, Specializations, and Professional Certificates through Coursera Plus